Peter Hamilton: Vocational Rehabilitation tends to be the poor relation; it’s overlooked and forgotten

 “We’re echoing what GRiD has said before.”

 Zurich’s research identified that 76% of the UK’s 2023 long-term sick bill (totalling £24.7bn) came from smaller SMEs.
-Peter isn’t convinced that most SMEs have heard about vocational rehabilitation; “certainly a lot of advisers won’t necessarily view themselves in the marketplace, so reach is part of the problem.”
+Peter isn’t convinced that most SMEs have heard about vocational rehabilitation; “Certainly a lot of advisers won’t necessarily view themselves in the marketplace, so reach is part of the problem.”
 He highlighted that several initiatives have been launched to assist with setting up smaller schemes but remains acutely aware that SMEs have finite resources.
 Consequently, Peter hopes Statutory Sick Pay (SSP) is a ‘hot topic’ for the DWP’s Occupational Health Taskforce; “SSP today is part of the problem rather than part of the solution […] there’s no incentive for employers to do more because they don’t financially suffer if an employee is absent.”

 “If employers aren’t going to focus on SSP, there’s certainly an argument to focus more on health.”